KacperMarc/ZDiTM_mobile_app/README.md

 # 🔧 Architecture & Navigation

- The application follows the MVVM (Model-View-ViewModel) architectural pattern, ensuring a clean separation of concerns and easier testability and maintainability.
+ * The application follows the MVVM (Model-View-ViewModel) architectural pattern, ensuring a clean separation of concerns and easier testability and maintainability.
 Certain ViewModels are reused across the app, mapViewModel for instance.
+ * Tab Bar-based navigation for intuitive switching between core app features like map, timetable, and routes section.

 # 📷 Showcase